Fox Racing Enduro Knee Sleeve Review

 The padding on the front of the knee pad is soft to the touch, and it extends from the top of the knee cap down the shin a little way.
 In addition, there is some added coverage on the sides of the knee, which can prove critical.
 This padding is not a shell or an exterior armor like many other pads in our review.
 They are simply a cushy sleeve.
 The layer of padding is quite low profile and not bulky.
 There is minimal information about the material on the Fox website --it doesn't appear to be a technical layer that firms up upon impact, just some simple padding.

 The sleeve itself of the Enduro is relatively long.
 It covers the leg from the short line down to the high shin area and delivers an element of sun protection.
 Also, this provides a bit of protection from thorns or branches that you might brush up against on the trail.
 However, these aren't burly by any means.
 We didn't crash while wearing these pads, but we did some very basic and simple impact testing and the Enduro offers the least amount of protection in our review.
 They will take the edge off a crash and might prevent some cuts, scrapes, and bruising.
 However, it will still hurt, you will still feel the impact, and they won't protect you as well as more robust models.

 Fit and Comfort

 The Enduro Knee Sleeve offers a great fit and high level of comfort.
 The long black sleeve is pleasant against the skin with no scratchiness or irritation.
 They are snug without feeling too tight — as in, they don't cut off circulation, but they are tight enough to feel like they will not move.
 There is no excess or bulky material; the fit is well-designed and well-executed.

-The Enduro pads are tremendously pedal-friendly, which is why they won a Top Pick Award!
+The Enduro pads are among the most pedal-friendly in our test class.
 If you are looking to do substantial amounts of climbing, these are the pads for you.
 They are comfortable, light, and do not restrict pedal motion in the slightest.